 - Bring a large pot of lightly salted water to a boil.

-- Add the carrots, celery, potatoes, and onion to the boiling water with the chicken and cook until just barely tender; an additional 10 minutes or so.
+- carrots, celery, potatoes, and onion to the boiling water with the chicken and cook until just barely tender; an additional 10 minutes or so.

-- Remove the chicken and set aside to cool slightly.
+- Remove the chicken and and vegetables to a bowl and set aside.

-- Collect one cup of cooking liquid, pour out the rest.
+- Collect one cup of cooking liquid from the pot and pour out the rest.

 - Add the bullion cube or chicken base (if using it)to the reserved water from the pot and stir until it's mostly dissolved.
 Add one cup of milk to the water and set aside.

 - Preheat your oven to 400.